-WASHINGTON (AP) -- The Commerce Department releases its March report on consumer spending, which accounts for 70 percent of economic activity.
-The report will be issued Thursday at 8:30 a.m.
-Eastern.
+WASHINGTON (AP) -- The Commerce Department releases its June report on consumer spending, which accounts for 70 percent of economic activity, at 8:30 a.m.
+Eastern on Monday.

-SPENDING GROWTH: The expectation is that consumer spending rose 0.5 percent in March, according to a survey of private economists by data firm FactSet.
-The economists expected income to grow by 0.3 percent in March.
+SALES UP: The expectation is that spending rose 0.2 percent, according to a survey of economists by data firm FactSet.

 - Budget, Tax & Economy